 An amusement park in a Chicago suburb may face premises liability issues for the death of a 3-year-old boy who died from injuries sustained while riding one of the park’s roller coasters.
 The amusement park was shut down by state inspectors and remained shutdown at the beginning of the week.
 The family of the 3-year-old boy consoled the 3-year-old’s brother who was on the ride and witnessed his brother’s injuries.

 The 3-year-old boy and his twin brother were riding on the Python Pit roller coaster at Go Bananas amusement park last Saturday night when the young boy somehow managed to get loose from the ride’s safety restraint.
 After becoming loose from the roller coaster’s safety restraint, the little boy fell between two of the roller coaster cars and then dropped multiple feet to the floor of the amusement park.
 The 3-year-old boy suffered traumatic head injuries and later passed away.
 Police who investigated the accident scene believe the young boy met the size requirements of the ride.

 Unfortunately, the fatal car crash accident is not the first accident associated with the Python Pit roller coaster at the amusement park.
 At least three other passengers have been injured from the ride; however, most of the injuries were minor.
-Even though, an attorney who represented an individual who was previously injured questions the safety of the roller coaster.
+Even though, a Portland accident attorney who represented an individual who was previously injured questions the safety of the roller coaster.